 9. Water Shoes

 There’s nothing better than fishing in your shorts in a cool stream on a hot summer day — without bulky waders or big wading boots.
 Water shoes are great for going light, of course, but better yet, they’re great for slipping on after a long day in a pair of waders.
 Because they let water out, they also let your feet get some fresh air.
 The Adidas Hydroterra Shandal Shoe used to be the best, but Adidas stopped making them!
-As a runner up, we like the Columbia Drainmaker III or the Salomon Techamphibian 3.
-Either makes a great fly fishing gift for anyone who likes hot summer days on the river — check out our guide for more detail: 10 Best Water Shoes.
+One of the best water shoes these days is the Columbia Drainmaker III.
+It makes a great fly fishing gift for anyone who likes hot summer days on the river or fishes from a drift boat — check out our guide for more detail: 10 Best Water Shoes.

 - SF Magnetic Net Holder with Cord